harvardinformatics/informatics-website/docs/resources/tutorials/replace-genome-whole-genome-alignment-cactus.md

 ---
+title: "[Tutorial] Replace a genome in a whole genome alignment"
-title: Replacing a genome in a whole genome alignment
+description: "A tutorial and associated Snakemake workflow to add replace a genome in a whole genome alignment (.hal file)."
 authors:
     - Gregg Thomas
 ---

+# Replacing a genome in a whole genome alignment

 {{ author_row(page) }}